lmnt-com/haste/docs/tf/haste_tf/GRU.md

 Creates the variables of the layer.

-Calling this method is optional for users of the GRU class.
+Calling this method is optional for users of the RNN class.
 It is called internally with the correct shape when `__call__` is invoked.

 #### Arguments: